YakinRubaiat/yakinrubaiat.github.io4/projects/Pnumonia_Detection.md

 ### 4.3 Retina Net

 [Retina Net,2018](https://arxiv.org/abs/1708.02002) is the winning algorithm for this dataset since now.
 RetinaNet is the winning algorithm for this dataset since now.
 RetinaNet training some different way, its focal loss focuses training on a sparse set of hard examples and prevents the vast number of easy negatives from overwhelming the detector during training.
-So by taking only the positive example, it can detect pneumonia or well.
+So by taking only the positive example, it can detect pneumonia very well.
+But Retina Net model is very memory consumming and take more time than the other model to train.

+### 4.4 Simple CNN Classification model

+For implementing in machine learning pipline to automate the system in web, we create a probabilishtic model in keras by ‘VGG16’ in top and some modification in dense layer.
+Model gives a certain probability for a input image and show the output probability.
+It gives 58 percent accuracy in this case but it can be increse by giving more training time.
+[This kernel](https://www.kaggle.com/yakinrubaiat/lung-opacity-classification) show 83 percent accuracy in kaggle kernel.

 ___